DellGEOS/HybridJumpstart/modules/module_0/5_physical_deployment_nodsc.md

 - **-jumpstartPath** - this is the folder on your local system where all the hybrid jumpstart virtual machines and lab files will reside.
 - **-WindowsServerIsoPath** - if you have already downloaded the Windows Server 2022 iso, provide the full path.
 - **-AzureStackHCIIsoPath** - if you have already downloaded the Azure Stack HCI 22H2 iso, provide the full path.
+- **-dnsForwarders** - if you wish to use a custom external DNS forwarder(s), use the format "9.9.9.9".
+If you wish to use multiple DNS forwarders, enter them separated by a comma (,) and with no spaces: "9.9.9.9,149.112.112.112".
+Alternatively, enter the parameter "Default" and the deployment will use 8.8.8.8 and 1.1.1.1.
 - **-telemetryLevel** - this sets the telemetry level for the MSLab automated deployment.
 Options are Full, Basic and None.
 You can [read more about MSLab telemetry on GitHub](https://github.com/microsoft/MSLab/blob/master/Docs/mslab-telemetry.md).

 Starting deployment